 Granite Sealer TIPS

-- Granite has micro cracks
+- Granite sealer fills micro cracks in granite

 - Common colored drinks and oil are bad

-- Best sealers are the most expensive
+- Best granite sealer is the most expensive

 - Apply to bone-dry granite - See Below

 - opens in a new windowCLICK HERE to Get Tim's FREE & FUNNY Newsletter!

 DEAR TIM: I've talked to three different people about granite sealers and have received three different answers.